-WFP’s three-pronged approach to project development provides an adaptive framework to create a collaborative plan aimed to address a food security crisis while fostering long-term resilience.
+WFP’s three-pronged approach to project development creates an adaptive collaborative plan aimed to address food security crises while fostering long-term resilience.

-WFP’s three-pronged approach to project development provides an adaptive framework to create a collaborative plan aimed to address a food security crisis while fostering long-term resilience.
+WFP’s three-pronged approach to project development creates an adaptive collaborative plan aimed to address food security crises while fostering long-term resilience.

 Integrated Context Analysis (ICA)

-Climate change is impacting Chad and the semi-arid Sahel region with nearly unparalleled impact, to the degree that Chad ranks last out of 182 countries in the 2020 Notre Dame Global Adaptation Index on climate change vulnerability.
+Climate change is impacting Chad and the semi-arid Sahel region with nearly unparalleled impact, such that Chad ranks last out of 182 countries in the 2020 Notre Dame Global Adaptation Initiative on climate change vulnerability.
 Inhabitants in the Sahel belt have historically relied upon farming and livestock for their livelihoods, but shifting rain patterns and intensifying droughts make subsistence challenging and agricultural advancement even more difficult.

 Seasonal Livelihood Programming (SLP)

-“Seasonal Livelihood Programming” (SLP) brings together regional partners to assess the potential impacts on food security and livelihoods posed by the “Lean Season” that occurs some years between June and August.
+“Seasonal Livelihood Programming” (SLP) brings together regional partners to assess the potential impacts on food security and livelihoods posed by the “lean season” that occurs in some years between June and August.
 Extreme heat and intense drought in this period can result in dire environmental and economic consequences.

 Community-Based Participatory Planning (CBPP)

-The CBPP process began by ground-truthing community realities and comparing them to proposed regional strategies to tailor plans to the local level.
-CBPP utilized a 6-step process that included a community viability profiling exercise with community members, followed by a community mapping exercise and then a transect walk.
-Community members then took their observations from the transect walk and refined the community map.
+The CBPP process begins by ground-truthing community realities and comparing them to proposed regional strategies to tailor plans to the local level.
+CBPP utilizes a 6-step process that includes a community viability profiling exercise with community members, followed by a community mapping exercise and then a transect walk.
+Community members then take their observations from the transect walk and refine the community map.

-These exercises culminated in the validation and prioritization of proposed activities before finalizing the development plan – a plan that is continually revisited and revised.
+These exercises culminate in the validation and prioritization of proposed activities before finalizing the development plan, a plan that is continually revisited and revised.

 Nutrition

 Interventions designed to support individuals and households often vary by season.
-The goal of increasing resilience among all members of a partner community requires a balance between offering support when needed while not creating ongoing dependency.
-In years of heat and drought, assistance is usually more critical during lean season periods than in other parts of the year.
+The goal of increasing resilience among all members of a partner community requires a balance between offering support when needed and avoiding the creation of ongoing dependency.
+In years of heat and drought, assistance is usually more critical during lean seasons than in other parts of the year.

 During times of intense environmental or socioeconomic challenges, unconditional food assistance might be provided to everyone.
 Conditional food assistance is offered according to need in periods when circumstances vary among individuals and also between sedentary and nomadic communities.